calcom/cal.com/packages/features/ee/organizations/README.md

 tmole 8000
 ```

-In the output, you'll see two URLs, one HTTP and a HTTPS URL.
+In the output, you'll see two URLs, one HTTP and an HTTPS URL.
 For privacy and security reasons, it is recommended to use the HTTPS URL.

 View the Tunnelmole [README](https://github.com/robbie-cahill/tunnelmole-client) for additional information and other installation methods such as `npm` or building your own binaries from source.